Tender vs. Client vs. Internal Exports

 | Group by section | On |

 Why: the spreadsheet contains your scope and quantities only.
-Each subcontractor returns it priced.
-You compare.
+Each subcontractor fills in their rates and sends it back.
+You compare apples to apples.

 Sending to a client